taralynn00/GVSU-Hackathon-Handbook/README.md

 - Selection between BJT, Darlington, and MOSFET devices depends on trade-offs among speed, current capacity, and control voltage.

 - In IoT prototyping and hackathons, mastery of transistor-based circuit design enables students to convert conceptual “smart ideas” into functional, interactive, and autonomous prototypes.

-# How to Automatically Run Scripts When Your Computer Starts
-This guide explains in simple terms how to make your computer automatically run a script or program every time it starts or when you log in.
-You don’t need to be a programmer, just follow the steps below.

-Imagine you built a small weather station or camera project on your Raspberry Pi.
-Every time you restart it, you have to open the terminal and run a command to start your program.
-That gets tiring quickly.
-By using the methods below, you can make your Raspberry Pi automatically start your script every time it powers on, no typing needed.

-The @reboot method tells your Pi, “Run this every time I start up,” while the systemd method keeps your program running in the background even if something crashes.
-Once you set this up, you can just plug in your Pi and your project will launch on its own.
-This makes your setup work like a real automated system, ideal for sensors, data loggers, dashboards, or smart displays that need to run all the time.

-**For Linux Users (including Raspberry Pi)**
-Linux systems can run scripts automatically at startup or login.
-You can choose between a quick cron method or a more reliable systemd service.
-**Option 1:** Using `@reboot` in crontab
-1. Open the Terminal.
-2. Type:
-3.	crontab -e
-This opens your personal startup list.

-4. Scroll to the bottom and add this line:
-5.	`@reboot /home/pi/myscript.sh`
-  - Replace "/home/pi/myscript.sh" with the full path to your script.
-6. Save and exit (Ctrl + X, then Y, then Enter).
-7. Make the script executable:
-8.	chmod +x /home/pi/myscript.sh
-9. Reboot your Pi.
-The script will start automatically after every boot.

-**Option 2:** Using systemd (More Reliable and Professional Way)
-1. Open Terminal.
-2. Create a new service file:
-- `sudo nano /etc/systemd/system/myscript.service`
-3. Paste this inside: [Unit]
-4. Description=Run my script at boot
-5. After=network-online.target
-6. Wants=network-online.target
-7. [Service]
-8. ExecStart=/home/pi/myscript.sh
-9. WorkingDirectory=/home/pi
-10. StandardOutput=inherit
-11. StandardError=inherit
-12. Restart=always
-13. User=pi
-14. [Install]
-15. WantedBy=multi-user.target
-Change paths or username if needed.
-16. Save and exit (Ctrl + X, then Y, then Enter).
-17. Enable and start the service:
-18. sudo systemctl daemon-reload
-19. sudo systemctl enable myscript.service
-20. sudo systemctl start myscript.service
-21. Check its status:
-22. systemctl status myscript.service
-23. Reboot to confirm it launches automatically.

-Extra Tips
-- Always use the full path to your script and test it manually first.
-- Add a line at the top of your script to define the shell, for example:
-  - `#!/bin/bash`
-  - If your script depends on Wi-Fi or other services, start it with a delay:
-      - `sleep 10`
-    - To view logs, use:
-      - `journalctl -u myscript.service -e`

 # 📡 RFID – Using the RC522 Reader on Raspberry Pi 5